AmadeusMoon/AmadeusMoon/README.md

  I started coding to improve my life, it wasn't something I enjoyed from the start but something I grew to like and currently there are so many uses to coding I simply cannot quit it.

-  I have stashes of projects that might never see the light of day, everytime I feel inspired I note things down, all though I might not know how to realize it or never will, the idea survives.
+  I have stashes of projects that might never see the light of day, everytime I feel inspired I note things down, although I might not know how to realize it or never will, the idea survives.

-  Future goals are the C's and Rust, looking to work in the backend with a lot of data, I do like data but you know whats better than data ?
+  Future goals are the Cs and Rust, looking to work in the backend with a lot of data, I do like data but you know whats better than data?
 Data put to use by efficient aplications.

 ### ❇ My drive